mbrav/mbrav/README.md

 ## Hi there, I'm Michael 👋

-I am an IT specialist who specializes in the field of DevOps while also being passionate about Python, Rust and Go languages.
-My interests range from designing and building processes at the infrastructure and architecture level to diving into the most low-level areas.
+I am an IT specialist who specializes in the field of DevOps while also being passionate about Python, Go and Rust languages.
+My interests range from designing, monitoring and building processes at the infrastructure and architecture level to diving into the most low-level areas.
 I enjoy solving interesting problems regardless their difficulty while constantly expanding my horizons throughout the process.

-- 👨‍💻 Work as a DevOps and Systems Engineer;
+- 👨‍💻 I Work as a DevOps/SRE Engineer;
 - 🐍 Fluent in Python;
 - 🦀 Enjoy Rust when in hardmode;
 - 🦦 Fiddle with Go when in easymode;
-- 🐧 Linux entusiast, dabble with C when feeling adventurous;
+- 🐧 Linux enthusiast, dabble with C when feeling adventurous;
 - 🧠 T-shape versatilist by heart 🖤
 - 📍 Current location: Inside a Kubernetes cluster ☸️